TuringLang/MCMCTempering.jl/README.md

 ![Results of standard sampling of the target, very poor mixing and modes not fully discovered](docs/chain.png)

+Clearly, this standard approach exhibits very poor mixing and does not succesfully explore all the modes of the target, nor does it represent the modes it does discover correctly due to the poor mixing.

 ```julia
 tempered_chain = tempered_sample(
        model,